rcxwhiz/server-down-notifier/README.md

 # server-down-notifier
-Texts if server is down
+This program is made to send a text if a server goes down with some other options.